kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ---

 {{% notice note %}}
-In version 1.17, Gloo Edge is renamed Gloo Gateway to better align with Solo's product offerings.
+In version 1.17, Gloo Edge is renamed to Gloo Gateway to better align with Solo's product offerings.
 Gloo Gateway now supports two APIs to configure Envoy gateway resources: the Gloo Edge Gateway API that you are familiar with from previous versions, and the Kubernetes Gateway API available as of 1.17.
 The product name change does not impact any APIs, component names, or existing features that you already use.
 To learn more, see the [release blog](https://www.solo.io/blog/gloo-gateway-1-17/).
 {{% /notice %}}

 Before you upgrade Gloo Gateway, complete the following preparatory steps: